-Then there are neuromodulators.
-BOTOX ®Cosmetic (onabotulinumtoxinA injection) is a great product, made by Allergan.
-Its name has become synonymous with facial aesthetics.
+In regards to neuromodulators, BOTOX ®Cosmetic (onabotulinumtoxinA injection) is a great product.
+Made by Allergan, Its name has become synonymous with facial aesthetics.
 Dysport® is another tried and true muscle relaxer, made by Galderma.
 I use both and get amazing results.
 Xeomin® is another, produced by Merz.
 Jeuveau™ is the newest on the block by the relative newcomer Evolus.

 Threads are another fast growing segment of Aesthetic Medicine.
 They are great for support of sagging skin and falling regions provided there is not too much laxity.
 Although I get terrific results, the learning curve is a bit steep.
 I would advise staying away from threads until you are totally comfortable with other procedures and products.

-Q. I am giving consults and advice, but not getting appointments.
+Q. I’m giving consults and advice, but not getting appointments.
 Is it common to waste so much time on consultations?

 A. Short answer: You will spend more time doing consults in Aesthetic Medicine than in “normal” medicine.
 This time is NOT wasted because a good percentage of them will become happy patients.
 But first they will some education rather than just come in for “poke and prescribe”.